sophiayduan/daydream-sprig/JOURNAL.md

 My hierachial pages are still empty and the I haven't quite figured out how I want to flash this.
 <img width="900" alt="image" src="https://github.com/user-attachments/assets/a691713b-f501-4e17-84c7-302e0b4d450f" />

+# September 5th:

+**Time: 0.5h**

+I've been a bit busy so I haven't taken any screenshots or journalled properly, so I'm just writing this in bulk.

+I ended up switching to using a RT615BGQW (the pi pico uses the 3.3v version) and it'll provide 800mA which should be enough.

+# September 6th:

+**Time: 2h**

+I finsihed the schematic and tomorrow I hope to finish the pcb completely.
+Also, I've begun tracking my kicad time again!
+(I switched to linux a bit ago and didn't bother to get the kicad-wakatime plugin oops)